-CODE OF ETHICS AND BUSINESS CONDUCT
+CODE OF CONDUCT

-The Company's Code of Ethics and Business Conduct applicable to employees (including executive officers) as well as directors, the Company's corporate governance guidelines, and the charters for the Audit, Governance and Nominating, Human Resources, Corporate Responsibility, Finance, and Risk Committees are available at www.wellsfargo.com/about/corporate/governance.
+The Company's Code of Conduct applicable to employees (including executive officers) as well as directors, the Company's corporate governance guidelines, and the charters for the Audit, Governance and Nominating, Human Resources, Corporate Responsibility, Finance, and Risk Committees are available at www.wellsfargo.com/about/corporate/governance.
+We intend to post on our website any amendments to, or waivers from, a provision of the Code of Conduct that applies to our directors or executive officers.